pkumarex/utils/tools/ansible-role/README.md

 Example Inventory and Vars
 --------------------------

-In order to deploy Intel® SecL-DC binaries for the supported deployment models , the following inventory can be used and the required inventory vars as below need to be set
+In order to deploy Intel® SecL-DC binaries for the supported deployment models , the following inventory can be used and the required inventory vars as below need to be set.
+The below example inventory can be created under `/etc/ansible/hosts`

 **Deployment Model - 2 VM and 1 Compute Node**